How to Write Your Book Easy

 print and ship for you at www.createspace.com.

 And there you have it.
-That’s how you create your own book!
+That’s why each and every plastic surgeon should write a book, and how to you create your own!

 For more helpful practice-building strategies, visit me at CatherineMaley.com.